 Have you stumbled across Avocademy in your search and want to know if it’s a scam?
 We’re here to tell you no!
 Avocademy is 100% legit, and this article will provide more information to help you in your decision-making process.

 Avocademy offers a two-step bootcamp.
-In step one, students enroll in an 8 week foundations course.
-In this step, students learn about the fundamentals of UX/UI research and design, along with working on a portfolio piece, building their portfolios, and resume writing.
+In step one, students enroll in an 8 to 16-week foundations course.
+In this step, students learn about the fundamentals of UX/UI research and design, along with working on a portfolio piece, building their portfolios, and writing resumes.
 Unlimited mentorship is offered throughout this step.
-The total cost of this is $1,997, with payment plans available for students.
+The total cost of this is $2,997, with payment plans available for students.

-The second step is a Career Jumpstart: 8 weeks plus 2-6 months for job searching.
+The second step is a Career Jumpstart: 8 weeks of real-world portfolio building plus 2-6 months for job searching.
 In this step, students build a job search plan, collaborate with other students, and learn how to negotiate salaries and other career skills.
-The cost is a 7% income share agreement of the student’s first-year salary.
+We offer a $0 upfront payment and then $5500 paid on the day of graduation (paid over 6-36 months).

 Yes!
 Avocademy has obtained a near-perfect review on Course Report from past students.
 A common remark is that Avocademy contains excellent mentorship, with the one-on-one collaboration between mentor and student providing a one-of-a-kind experience to learn in.

-Avocademy also likes to boast its accessibility - where other online (or even in person) bootcamps are listed outside of an average Americans’ price range.
+Avocademy also likes to boast its accessibility - where other online (or even in-person) bootcamps are listed outside of an average Americans’ price range.
 For example, a bootcamp from Iron Hack or Brainstation can cost a student anywhere between $10,000 to $15,000.
-Avocademy opens the tech doors to a wide range of backgrounds, with the pricing at $1,997.
+Avocademy opens the tech doors to a wide range of backgrounds, with the pricing at $2,997.
 Students remark on the accepting environment, which helps foster the mindset of diversity and inclusion, much-needed traits in tech.

 So, is Avocademy a scam?
-Short answer, no. Long answer, absolutely not, and Avocademy offers a wide range of support so all graduates can climb their way to the top of the tech ladder.
+Short answer, no. The long answer, is absolutely not, and Avocademy offers a wide range of support so all graduates can climb their way to the top of the tech ladder.
 Interested in whether Avocademy could be the right fit for you?
 Schedule a free mentor call today to begin your UX design career search!